Mumbai weather updates: Several areas continue to record ’moderate’ AQI

 Mumbai weather updates: City's AQI in 'moderate' category

 Many areas across Mumbai—per the SAMEER app dashboard—showed 'moderate' AQI.
-However, Malad's AQI slipped further into the 'poor' category, at 233.
-Kandivali, Kherwadi (Bandra East) and Sewri fared equally badly with an AQI of 234, 217 and 246.
+However, Bandra Kurla Complex and Sewri's AQI slipped further into the 'poor' category, at 208 and 216.
+Kandivali,

 The air quality index from 0 to 100 is considered 'good', 100 to 200 'moderate', 200 to 300 'poor', 300 to 400 'very poor' and from 400 to 500 or above 'severe'.